Rodolforiv0621/ChatApp/README.md

 # Project Overview:
-This project is a simple chat application designed for remote message exchange among peers, developed as part of the coursework for COMP429.
+This project is a simple chat application designed for remote message exchange among peers.
 The application allows multiple clients to connect to a server (or peer) to send and receive messages in real time.
 It is implemented in Python and utilizes TCP sockets to manage communication between peers.

 # Installation and Run:
 1. Clone this git repository